adobe-platform/porter/docs/readme.md

 porter
 ======

-`porter` is a platform built on AWS APIs to enable continuous delivery (CD) of docker containers to EC2 instances across AWS regions.
+`porter` is a platform built on AWS APIs to enable continuous delivery of Docker containers to EC2.

 - [Features](#features)
 - [Project fit](#project-fit)